Revolution Software: 2003–2006: Broken Sword: The Sleeping Dragon and Broken Sword: The Angel of Death

 Released in November 2003, Broken Sword: The Sleeping Dragon featured 3D graphics, and moved away from the 2D point-and-click style of older games.
-As the game was developed for Microsoft Windows, PlayStation 2 and Xbox simultaneously, they decided to implement a direct control mechanism for the protagonist, instead of mouse control clicking on hot spots, as this was easier to convert to console game pads.
+As the game was developed for Windows, PlayStation 2 and Xbox simultaneously, it decided to implement a direct control mechanism for the protagonist, instead of mouse control clicking on hot spots, as this was easier to convert to console game pads.

 Revolution released Broken Sword: The Angel of Death on 15 September 2006.
 At the start of the game, George is working as a bail bonds clerk when he falls in love with Anna-Maria, a woman who asks George to help her find an artifact.

 2009–2011: Director's Cut and Remasters

-On 1 March 2009, Revolution Software released a director's cut version of their first Broken Sword series, titled Broken Sword: The Shadow of the Templars – Director's Cut, for Wii and Nintendo DS platforms (later on iOS, Microsoft Windows and OS X).
+On 1 March 2009, Revolution Software released a director's cut version of its first Broken Sword series, titled Broken Sword: The Shadow of the Templars – Director's Cut, for Wii and Nintendo DS platforms (later on iOS, Windows and OS X).
 According to a Charles Cecil interview with Pocket Gamer, the iOS version of the Director's Cut sold around 160,000 copies by December 2010.
 The company also announced that The Director's Cut is coming soon to Android.

 In October 2009, Beneath a Steel Sky – Remastered was made available on the Apple App Store.
 The Remastered Edition sold around 20,000 copies in its first month and expected to hit 70,000 sales in the first year and 100,000 lifetime sales.

 The company announced the remastered edition of the second game in the Broken Sword series on 9 December 2010, called Broken Sword: The Smoking Mirror – Remastered.
-The game was released in late 2010 on iPhone, April 2011 on OS X and May 2011 on Microsoft Windows.
+The game was released in late 2010 on iPhone, April 2011 on OS X and May 2011 on Windows.